 1. Society of American Archivists.
 (1999).
 Guidelines for College and University Archives. https://www2.archivists.org/groups/college-and-university-archives-section/guidelines-for-college-and-university-archives

 Individual documents and photographs from Archives collections may be digitized for access and use at the request of patrons.
 Faculty, staff, and students may request digital reproductions free of charge.
-Likewise, archival materials may be used for internal communications as well as informational and marketing material free of charge.
+Likewise, archival materials may be used free of charge in conjunction with Institute generated research and communications.
 For reproduction and use fees for patrons or publications not affiliated with Pratt, please consult the Pratt Institute Libraries Use Fee Schedule and Reproduction Fee Schedule.
 Materials from the Pratt Institute Archives may not be reproduced without specific written permission from Pratt Institute.
-To request a digital reproduction or permission to use Archives materials in any publication, get in touch with the Archives at email@example.com.
+To request a digital reproduction or permission to use Archives materials in any publication, contact the Archives at firstname.lastname@example.org.

 The Pratt Institute Archives contains Pratt Institute’s publications, reports, memoranda, images, audiovisual tapes, and other items documenting the history of the Institute.
 The Archives also includes selected administrative files of Institute offices and papers of Charles Pratt (founder), other members of the Pratt family directly involved with the administration of the Institute, and some faculty and administrators.
 Emphasis is placed on primary source materials having longterm research and instructional value for the Pratt community.